-Units: 3.00 - UC:CSU 36.0 hours lecture, 54.0 hours lab This entry-level course emphasizes the theory of mechanical drafting and includes drawings done on the board featuring line quality, lettering, orthographic projection and isometric sketching.
-AutoCAD®'s structure, draw and edit commands will be introduced.
-Some drawings will be computer- generated.
+Units: 3.00 - UC:CSU 36.0 hours lecture, 54.0 hours lab Presents the theory of mechanical drafting, includes drawings on the board featuring the quality, lettering, orthographic projection and isometric sketching, AutoCAD's structure, and draw and edit commands.
+Some drawings will be computer generated.